-This year ORAFS is celebrating our 53rd Annual Meeting!
-You won’t want to miss this meeting!
+This year ORAFS is celebrating our 56th Annual Meeting and you won’t want to miss it!
 Student involvement is one of the most important reasons why the Annual Meeting is such a success.
 We look forward to seeing as many students as possible in Bend to share in the networking and educational opportunities (workshops; technical sessions).

 Definition of a Student

-To qualify for student treatment, you should be: currently enrolled at least half-time at any level in a college or university, in any field broadly related to natural resources.
-We aim to be inclusive for students, so if in doubt or in need of assistance, please ask and we’ll be more than happy to help out.
+To qualify for student treatment, you should be currently enrolled at least half-time at any level in a college or university, and in any field broadly related to natural resources.
+We aim to be inclusive for students, so if in doubt and in need of assistance, please ask and we’ll be more than happy to help out.

 Become a Student Volunteer (and earn free lodging!)

 Student volunteers are a large and valuable part of what makes ORAFS Annual Meetings a success year after year.
 We are looking for professional, responsible and trustworthy students to assist with a wide variety of tasks at this year’s annual meeting, including:

 - Assisting with the assembly of registrant information packets (prior to meeting).

 - Assisting at the registration and sales desk (throughout the meeting).

 - Audio/visual support (running PowerPoint, Projectors, and room lights) during the technical sessions.